goopypanther/secure-dead-drop/README.md

 # Installation

-These instructions assume that you have basic knowlage of unix and have a server capable of sending email and hosting webpages.
+These instructions assume that you have basic knowledge of unix and have a server capable of sending email and hosting webpages.

-### Prerequisits:
+### Dependencies:
  * sed
  * gnupg
  * apache or other webserver